d2l-ai/d2l-en/chapter_introduction/index.md

 offering a unified set of tools for tackling diverse problems.

 Beyond end-to-end training,
 we are experiencing a transition from parametric statistical descriptions to fully nonparametric models.
-When data are scarce, one needs to rely on simplifying assumptions about reality in order to obtain useful models.
-When data are abundant, this can be replaced by nonparametric models that fit reality more accurately.
+When data is scarce, one needs to rely on simplifying assumptions about reality in order to obtain useful models.
+When data is abundant, this can be replaced by nonparametric models that fit reality more accurately.
 To some extent, this mirrors the progress that physics experienced in the middle of the previous century with the availability of computers.
 Rather than solving parametric approximations of how electrons behave by hand, one can now resort to numerical simulations of the associated partial differential equations.
 This has led to much more accurate models, albeit often at the expense of explainability.

 Another difference to previous work is the acceptance of suboptimal solutions, dealing with nonconvex nonlinear optimization problems, and the willingness to try things before proving them.
 This newfound empiricism in dealing with statistical problems, combined with a rapid influx of talent has led to rapid progress of practical algorithms, albeit in many cases at the expense of modifying and re-inventing tools that existed for decades.